-I am a Space architect and technologist whose work on habitat designs has been awarded by NASA and private institutions and widely exhibited.
+I am a Space architect whose work on habitat designs has been awarded by NASA and private institutions and widely exhibited.
 I was the principal designer and team leader behind Marsha, a novel Mars habitat design awards 1st place by NASA in the finale of the 3D Printed Habitat Challenge.
 I co-designed the NASA-awarded Mars Ice House (2015) and NASA co-developed Mars Ice Home (2017), two inventive designs that utilized water ice as a light-transmitting shield for cosmic radiation.
 I’m an alumnus of Northeastern University's School of Architecture and Columbia University’s Graduate School of Architecture, Planning, and Preservation.
 In 2019 I became a fellow at Open Lunar Foundation and in 2020 I joined Blue Origin as Senior Space Architect to design the next generation of Space architecture.

 Deep design, like science, rests on a foundation of inquiry rather than certainty.
 There are often many valid answers.
 My experience has taught me that something special emerges when we put as much effort into formulating questions as we do looking for answers.